Aretha Franklin Dies of Pancreatic Cancer

 The type of tumor Franklin had is rare -- it's found in about 6% of pancreatic cases -- and tends to grow more slowly.
 It may not cause any symptoms until it is advanced and is sometimes called an islet cell tumor.
 Islet cells produce hormones in the pancreas, including insulin.

-She also had diabetes, considered a risk factor for pancreatic cancer in people who have it for more than 5 years.
+She also had diabetes, which can raise the odds of pancreatic cancer in people who have it for more than 5 years.
 It is not clear if the diabetes is a cause or symptom of the cancer.

 Franklin's desire to keep her health matters private often led to rumors of various ailments such as pancreatic cancer -- and even her death in 2017.
 A false Twitter hashtag #RipArethaFranklin forced the “Respect” singer to dismiss the rumors once again.